-Alex Serrano, the leader at Mercer Pacific’s Information Security division within Marsh McLennan, discusses various aspects of cyber security and the evolving threat landscape.
+Alex Serrano, former leader at Mercer Pacific’s Information Security division within Marsh McLennan, discusses various aspects of cyber security and the evolving threat landscape.

 Mercer Pacific primarily focuses on managing and investing in superannuation funds for Australians and New Zealanders.
 Alex is the Chief Information Security Officer (CISO) for the Pacific region, overseeing a global team of approximately 20 individuals dedicated to cyber security.